Friday, May 16, 2025

 "Everyone's Stupid" from 49:00 (Paul Westerberg digital album, 2008)

-The saga of Paul Westerberg's solo music in the 21st century is... confusing ... confounding... maddening... revelatory ...pick your adjective.
-There's no easy way to chart Westerberg's artistic journey over the last two decades, especially after he ditched the conventional way of releasing music in 2005 - apparently for good.
-Indeed, his manager reported a few years ago that Paul had "retired," so for his most recent output what we're left with is a patchwork quilt of mostly digital releases, a rogue's gallery of pseudonyms and a guerrilla release strategy that can best be described as "unconventional" - unannounced release dates, use of multiple platforms, discount pricing, lack of transparency - all seemingly done at random.
+For Westerberg's artistic output in this century, what we're left with is a patchwork quilt of mostly digital releases, a rogue's gallery of pseudonyms and a guerrilla release strategy that can best be described as "unconventional" - unannounced release dates, use of multiple platforms, discount pricing, lack of transparency - all seemingly done at random.
 And that's just how this music was unleashed on the world; the breadth of creativity that these off the radar releases encompass - ranging from absurd mayhem to absolute brilliance - is a whole different story, one that warrants continued study and an abundance of patience.... and that's assuming one is able to track everything down.
 Even by the standards of someone who has largely thumbed his nose at convention since bursting on the scene with The Replacements in 1980, navigating Paul Westerberg's discography in the 21st century is one wild ride.

-4 years after the release of Westerberg's third solo album, Suicaine Gratifaction in 1998, the new century started out in fairly conventional albeit accelerated fashion for Westerberg, with a flurry of 5+ albums worth of material being released in less than 3 years.
-Stereo and Mono came first in 2002.
-Mono was included as a bonus disc in the first pressings of Stereo and later was released by itself.
+Four years after the release of Westerberg's third solo album, Suicaine Gratifaction in 1998, the new century started out in fairly conventional albeit accelerated fashion for Westerberg, with a flurry of 5+ albums worth of material being released in less than 3 years.
+Stereo and Mono came first in 2002 - both loved by fans and considered by many to represent high water marks in Westerberg's work post-Suicaine.
+Mono was initially included as a bonus disc in the first pressings of Stereo and later was released by itself.
 Mono reprised the "Grandpa Boy" moniker for the first time since a pair of obscure releases in 1997: a 2 song single and a 5 song EP that introduced the world to yet another classic Westerberg nom de plume, Winthrope Marion Purvical V, and, in retrospect, presaged his shenanigans in the next century (see Grandpa Boy discography below).
-2003 saw a Grandpa Boy follow up, the cover heavy Dead Man Shake (released on Fat Possum / Epitaph; the CD contained 2 more tracks than the LP) and Come Feel Me Tremble, issued both as a standalone CD and an accompanying DVD documentary with an abundance of additional material.
-Paul's last conventional album released under his name, Folker, came out in 2004.
-Except for Dead Man Shake, these releases were all on Vagrant, a Massachusetts-based punk/indie label.

-Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season (Lost Highway, 2006), an animated comedy (a now rare 10 inch vinyl mini album was also released featuring 5 of Westerberg's soundtrack songs from the CD + 2 tracks unique to this release: an alternate version of 1 song and a "Replacements version" of a non PW song performed by Deathray on the soundtrack).
+Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season (Lost Highway, 2006), an animated comedy (a now rare 10 inch vinyl mini album was also released featuring 5 of Westerberg's soundtrack songs from the CD + 2 tracks unique to this release: an alternate version of 1 song and a "Replacements version" of a non PW song originally performed by Deathray on the soundtrack).

 Then Paul seemingly pulled the plug connecting him to what we know as the "music industry."